Can You Have Life Insurance While on Medicaid?

 • Transfer Ownership: Transferring ownership of your life insurance policy to another person, such as a family member, can prevent it from being counted as an asset by Medicaid.
 This transfer should be done well in advance of applying for Medicaid to avoid penalties.

-• Irrevocable Life Insurance Trust (ILIT): Placing your policy in an ILIT can shield it from Medicaid.
+• Use an Irrevocable Life Insurance Trust (ILIT): Placing your policy in an ILIT can shield it from Medicaid.
 The trust owns the policy, and the proceeds are not counted as part of your estate or assets, thus protecting your Medicaid eligibility.

-• Cashing Out a Policy for Medicaid Approval: If your policy's cash value exceeds Medicaid's asset limits, consider cashing out a policy for Medicaid approval.
+• Cash Out a Policy for Medicaid Approval: If your policy's cash value exceeds Medicaid's asset limits, consider cashing out a policy for Medicaid approval.
 This action reduces your countable assets and helps you meet Medicaid’s financial criteria.

 Alternatives for Individuals on Medicaid